South-East Marine Protection Forum

 - Minute of Cabinet Environment, Energy and Climate Committee 14 March 2019 (PDF, 115K)

-While the South-East Marine Protection Forum consulted widely before making their recommendations, the public has not been consulted on the network in its current form.
+While the South-East Marine Protection Forum consulted widely before making its recommendations, the public has not been consulted on the network in its current form.

 Ministers want to ensure they have a good understanding of public perspectives on the proposed network before making a final decision.